Menna Elfyn portrait by Clae Eastgate

 My main stockist/outlet is my cooperative gallery in Ludlow - The Artists' Gallery. www.theartistsgalleryludlow.co.uk

-We established this outlet in October 2019 and run it as an artist managed space with the 8 of us taking it in turns to be at the gallery each day.
+We established this outlet in October 2019 and run it as an artist managed space.

 I also have my work in a range of galleries throughout the UK which changes year on year: